MontanaFlossCo/Flint-Documentation/index.md

 You can find a sample application built with Flint in the [FlintDemo-iOS repository](https://github.com/MontanaFlossCo/FlintDemo-iOS).

-View the [community](guides/community.md) page for details of how to find help from humans, and to contribute!
+View the [community](guides/community.md) page for details of how to find help from humans, and how to contribute!